jbech-linaro/optee_docs/general/about.rst

 History
 ^^^^^^^
-OP-TEE was initially developed by ST-Ericsson (and later on by STMicroelectronis), but this was before OP-TEE got the name "OP-TEE" and was turned into an open source project.
+OP-TEE was initially developed by ST-Ericsson (and later on by STMicroelectronics), but this was before OP-TEE got the name "OP-TEE" and was turned into an open source project.
 Back then it was a closed source and a proprietary TEE solution.
 In 2013, ST-Ericsson obtained GlobalPlatform’s compliance qualification with this implementation, proving that the APIs were behaving as expected in the GlobalPlatform specifications.

 Later on the same year (2013) Linaro was about to form Security Working Group (SWG) and one of the initial key tasks for SWG was to work on an open source TEE solution.
-After talking to various TEE vendors Linaro ended up working with STMicroelectronis TEE solution.
+After talking to various TEE vendors Linaro ended up working with STMicroelectronics TEE solution.
 But before being able to open source it there was a need to replace some proprietary components with open source components.
-For a couple of months Linaro/SWG together with engineers from STMicroelectronis re-wrote major parts (crypto library, secure monitor, build system etc), cleaned up the solution by enforcing :ref:`coding_standards`, running checkpatch_ etc.
+For a couple of months Linaro/SWG together with engineers from STMicroelectronics re-wrote major parts (crypto library, secure monitor, build system etc), cleaned up the solution by enforcing :ref:`coding_standards`, running checkpatch_ etc.

 June 12 2014 was the day when OP-TEE was "born" as an open source project.
 At that day the OP-TEE team pushed the `first commit